ShumailaAhmed/AI-Workshop/README.md

 Earlier for MNIST class number was equal to digit number, for cifar we can map class number to class names by making a list classes = ('plane', 'car','bird','cat', 'deer', 'dog', 'frog', 'horse', 'ship', 'truck')

-Since the input size changed from 28x28 the model inputs have to be modified accorfingly
+Since the input size changed from 28x28 the model inputs have to be modified accordingly
 ![CIFAR-10](https://github.com/ShumailaAhmed/AI-Workshop/blob/main/cifarlenet.png)

-Since the LeNet is not performing very well generalizing, we can try tuning some hyper parameters the issues we are having are
+Since the LeNet is not performing very well generalizing, we can try tuning some hyperparameters the issues we are having are
 1. accuracy not being high enough
-2. over fitting model
+2. overfitting model

 The model tuning is a case dependant procedure.
-We can do following changes in out case
+We can do the following changes in our case
-1. Change LR, training is slow as learning between consecetive epochs is very small so we can increase LR to 0.001
+1. Change LR, training is slow as learning between consecutive epochs is very small so we can increase LR to 0.001
 2. Adding more Conv Layers
 3. Since we had overfitting, so we can reduce kernel size. from 5 to 3.
 Its a hyperparameter we need to tune
-4. We can also include padding, in MNIST we ignored padding because of our image ROI was not in boundry region.
+4. We can also include padding, in MNIST we ignored padding because our image ROI was not in the boundary region.
 ```
 class LeNet(nn.Module):
     def __init__(self):